Our top picks of timely offers from our partnersMore details

 "Investors can also reinvest short-term bonds at higher interest rates as bonds mature," Arnott adds.

 "Stocks can be good as a long-term inflation hedge but can suffer in the short term if inflation spikes," Arnott says.
+Consider market-tracking index funds that have performed well over the long term, even though they have dropped in recent months.

 If you're new to the investing world, it's easier than ever to get started.
 To do so, you'll need to open an account through a brokerage or trading platform.
 Select reviewed more than a dozen online brokers that offer zero-commission trading to find the best options for new investors.
 The top brokerages for free stock trading have the widest range of investment options, user-friendly technology, quality customer support and educational resources.

-Here are our top six selections:
+Here are our top six brokerages for free stock trading:

-Real estate traditionally does well during periods of higher inflation, as the value of property can increase.
+Real estate traditionally does well during periods of higher inflation, as the value of a property can increase.
 This means your landlord can charge you more for rent, which in turn increases their income so it is on pace with the rising inflation.

 Beyond home ownership, real estate investments can be made through REITs (also known as Real Estate Investment Trusts) or through mutual funds that invest in REITs.

 The post-pandemic era, however, may change how real estate responds to higher inflation.
 "Fundamentals are somewhat in question because of the long-term effects of Covid," Arnott says.
 Demand for commercial real estate, such as office and retail spaces, is still in limbo as more companies are adopting remote work or hybrid models.
+Mortgage rates have also been rising rapidly recently.

 While gold doesn't always protect against rising inflation in the short term, it tends to keep up over the long term (meaning decades).